james7132/Hourai/frontend/docs/Validation.md

 expires, or manually via `~validation lockdown lift`.
 This can be useful when the server is being raided.

+## Disabling Validation
+If the feature is no longer necessary, use `~validation disable` to disable validation.
+To reenable it, rerun `~validation setup <role>` as if you were setting up validation from scratch.

 ## Appendix: Verification Criteria

 It was originally planned to have these criteria configurable, but for now it's